-Beth is a postdoctoral fellow at the Education Research Alliance for New Orleans within the Murphy Institute and Department of Economics at Tulane University.
+Beth is a Senior Research Fellow at the Education Research Alliance for New Orleans.

 She graduated with a Ph.D. in economics from the University of Tennessee in 2018.
 Her research focuses on choices that surround education with an emphasis on post-secondary education, although she has also worked on topics in taxation and health.
 She has examined how polio in mid-century America changed school enrollment behavior, how student loans taken out by parents end up impacting parental retirement behaviors, and how large-scale merit aid programs influenced take-up of student loans.
 Her current research explores the possibility that the New Orleans school reforms affected the match and quality of colleges that students attend.